Migrating Litecli From Mypy to Ty

 I began by experimenting with ty’s playground, which provides a browser-based interface for testing Python snippets across different Python versions (similar to the mypy playground).

-Here’s an interesting example that highlights behavioral differences between the two type checkers:
+Here’s an example that highlights behavioral differences between the two type checkers:

 from typing import Callable, cast